yomcube/nsmbwTAStudio/README.md

 # NSMBW TAS Studio
 A new way to TAS New Super Mario Bros Wii, based off of [Celeste TAStudio](https://github.com/EverestAPI/CelesteTAS-EverestInterop/tree/a968bc96f958d67ddce3de84175f0e2b0bad1572).
-Source code for `NSMBW Studio.exe` will be included in a release every time it it updated; it is mostly unchanged from Celeste TAStudio.
-The main repository is just for the TAS Studio setup.
+Source code for `NSMBW Studio.exe` is included in each release, but it is mostly unchanged from Celeste TAStudio and is not needed for TASing.
+The main repository is for the TAS Studio setup itself.

 ## Setup
+Option 1: All-in-one package
+- Download the latest All-in-one package from this [direct download](https://cdn.discordapp.com/attachments/1177707752299180172/1395838781432791125/Dolphin-nsmwTAS-FullSetup.zip?ex=687be7aa&is=687a962a&hm=36b7ee3fad743521e3c10e84ef6b941208f02f2f6c25d7958bf9ef29470fb6ef&) or through the latest Release.
+Once you've done that, you can skip down to the `Hotkeys` section of step 3 in the setup.
+The recommended hotkeys are already set and the main category TAS files are included with the All-in-one package.

+Option 2: Manual setup
 1. Download [Dolphin Lua Core v4.6](https://github.com/MikeXander/Dolphin-Lua-Core/releases/tag/v4.6), and put it into a folder of your liking
 2. Download this repository (go to `Code`->`Download ZIP`) and paste its contents into your Dolphin directory (the same folder as `Dolphin.exe`).
 3. Open Dolphin and set these settings: